 Getting your personal allowance is simple.
 If you file a self-assessment tax return, you will automatically receive your personal allowance.

 If you need to file a tax return, SimpleTax is here to make things unbelievably simple.
 Forget about long-winded form-filling and unwelcome phone calls with HMRC.
 Simply enter the details of your income and expenses and we’ll create your tax return for you and submit it online directly to HMRC.
-Plus for this year only its completely free, register now to save time, stress and money on your tax return.

 Other Keywords: liability; deducted; deduction; non taxable earnings